wp-plugins/thinktwit/readme.txt

 = How long back will tweets be shown for? =

-If using the update frequency "Live (uncached)" ThinkTwit will show tweets that have occurred in the last 7 days, due to restrictions in the
-Twitter API.
-However, any other option will utilise ThinkTwit's own cache and will therefore display anything within the cache.
+If using the update frequency "Live (uncached)" ThinkTwit will show tweets that have occurred as far back as "max days" (up to the last 7 days, due to restrictions in the Twitter API).
+However, any other option will utilise ThinkTwit's own cache and will therefore display anything within the cache (up to "max days").

 = What will happen if I haven't tweeted in the last 7 days? =

-If you aren't caching tweets then a message will be shown stating: "There have been no tweets for the past 7 days", but if you are caching tweets then it will simply show the tweets stored in the cache, even if they are older than 7 days
+If you aren't caching tweets then a message will be shown stating: "There have been no tweets for the past 7 days", but if you are caching tweets then it will simply show the tweets stored in the cache, even if they are older than 7 days.
+This message can be customised within the settings.

 = How can I style ThinkTwit? =

 ThinkTwit uses the widget API so should be styled correctly by your theme.
-You may, however, wish to make minor CSS changes.
+It has some default CSS but you may, however, wish to make minor
+CSS changes which will override this.
 If so you should find the following information handy:

 * ThinkTwit essentially outputs tweets as a list
 * The list container can be accessed using `ol.thinkTwitTweets`